vmware-tanzu-labs/cf-mgmt/README.md

 If both ```vars.yml``` and ```--var``` are specified, ```--vars``` values takes precedence.

 ### Known Issues
-Currently does not remove anything that is not in configuration.
+Currently does not remove orgs, spaces, asgs, quotas that are not in configuration does remove users from roles as of 0.48+.
 All functions are additive.
-So removing users, orgs, spaces is not currently a function if they are not configured in cf-mgmt but future plans are to have a flag to opt-in for this feature.
-This will likely start with removing users that are not configured in the orgs/spaces managed by cf-mgmt.
+So removing orgs, spaces is not currently a function if they are not configured in cf-mgmt but future plans are to have a flag to opt-in for this feature.

 ### The following operation are enabled with cf-mgmt that will leverage configuration to modify your Cloud Foundry installation